 Richard A. Marston

 Richard A. Marston joined the K-State faculty in July 2005 as professor and head of the geography department.
-He earned the title of university distinguished professor, K-State's highest academic ranking, in spring 2006.
-Marston teaches and conducts research in environmental geography, geomorphology, mountain geography and water resources.
+He was named a university distinguished professor in spring 2006.

 Marston earned a doctorate from Oregon State University in 1980 and taught geography and geomorphology at the University of Texas El Paso, the University of Wyoming and Oklahoma State University prior to joining K-State.
-He also spent one year at the University of Alaska Southeast, where he served as director of the Foundation for Glacier and Environmental Research.
-He is a Certified Professional Hydrologist.
+He also spent one year at the University of Alaska Southeast, a time during which he was also director of the Foundation for Glacier and Environmental Research.
+He is a certified professional hydrologist.

 Marston can be contacted at 785-532-6727 or firstname.lastname@example.org.